anonymousNED/NED/README.md

 - ```<celeb_path>``` is the path to the folder used for this actor
 - ```<mode>``` is one of ```{train, test, reference}``` for each of the above cases respectively

-After successfull execution, the following structure must have been created:
+After successfull execution, the following structure will be created:

 ```
 <celeb_path> ----- videos -----video.mp4 (e.g. "Tarantino_t.mp4")